Raspberry Cinnamon Rolls

 Pros tips for cinnamon roll success

-- Always use a thermometer to check the temperature of your water, before adding yeast!
+- Always use a thermometer to check the temperature of your water, before adding yeast.
 It is critical that water is 120-130°F. If it is too hot, the yeast may be killed.
 If you don’t have thermometer, just make sure that your water is not hot to the touch, but I recommend buying a thermometer.

 - Follow the recipe you are using carefully.
-Adding the correct amount of ingredients, in the stated order!
+Adding the correct amount of ingredients in the stated order.

 Why did my cinnamon rolls not rise?

-- Your water was too hot or too cold, so it killed the yeast.
+- Your water was too hot or too cold so it killed the yeast.

 - The yeast you are using has an expired expiration date.

-Other delicious yeast recipes
+Other delicious yeast recipe

 Tools I use to make them